-By lowering your statistical significance, you increase the likelihood of false positives, but you can also run experiments at a higher velocity because Optimizely Experimentation requires a lower sample size.
+Lowering your statistical significance increases the likelihood of false positives, but you can also run experiments at a higher velocity because Optimizely Experimentation requires a smaller sample size.

 Do not be tempted by multivariate testing

 The more variations you test, the more overall traffic required and the longer it will take to get your results to statistical significance.
 Stick to A/B tests until you have sufficient traffic to direct into multiple variations.

 Avoid niche testing

 Avoid testing areas of your site or applications that get very few hits, and instead, make your targeting conditions as wide as possible to include as many visitors as feasible.
-Site-wide banner tests, landing page tests and the like will take advantage of the traffic you do have and are more likely to reach statistical significance in a shorter period of time than if you were to test only one specific product page, for instance.
+Site-wide banner tests, landing page tests, and the like will take advantage of the traffic you have and are more likely to reach statistical significance in a shorter period than if you were to test only one specific product page, for instance.

 Test to improve SEO and user experience

 If you are conducting activities to improve your site's SEO, you can set up experiments to determine which actions have the biggest impact.

 document.referrer.
 Alternatively, set up various CTAs in an email campaign to lead to different URLs and track conversions for each URL.
 Which search terms lead to the most conversions or engagement?
 Which AdWords listings are clicked most often and have the best conversion rates?
 Which variant of your email campaign had the most significant impact?

-Once you determine the search terms you should focus on, you can then target your SEO activities towards this, thus saving valuable time and ad spend.
+Once you determine the search terms you should focus on, you can target your SEO activities towards this, thus saving valuable time and ad spend.